-The Payson Community Garden was organized in February 2012 for the Payson community thru cooperative efforts of the Church of the Nazarene and the Church of Jesus Christ of Latter-Day Saints.
-The Church of the Nazarene donated land usage while project construction was supervised by the LDS church.
+The Payson Community Garden was organized in February 2012 thru cooperative efforts of the Church of the Nazarene and the Church of Jesus Christ of Latter-Day Saints.
+The Church of the Nazarene donated usage of its land while the LDS church supervised project construction.

-Water agreements were reached with the Town of Payson Water Department and Mayor Kenny Evans.
-Two water systems were installed for usage by each plot.
-An automated watering outlet was located at each plot.
-Additionally, a constantly pressurized water outlet was installed in the vicinity of each plot to allow gardeners to hand water as needed.
+Two water systems were installed for usage by each garden.
+An automated watering outlet was located at each garden.
+Additionally, a constantly pressurized water outlet was installed in the vicinity of each garden to allow gardeners to hand water as needed.

 Are you interested in starting a community garden in your area?